Colonel John Ashley House: Description

-The house is typical of early 18th century rural American architecture, with furnishings and items dating from the 18th and early 19th centuries.
+The house is typical of early 18th-century rural American architecture, with furnishings and items dating from the 18th and early 19th centuries.
 It is open for tours on weekends from Memorial Day through Columbus Day.

 History

 The house was built in 1735 by John Ashley (1710-?), who moved to the area from Westfield.
 The house timbers were sawn using the first sawmill known to have been built in Berkshire County.
 Ashley was a leading citizen of the area, heading the local militia during the French and Indian War.
-In 1773 the Sheffield Declaration, a petition against British tyranny and manifesto for individual rights, was drafted in the upstairs study of the house.
+In 1773, the Sheffield Declaration, a petition against British policies and manifesto for individual rights, was drafted in the upstairs study of the house.

 By the American Revolutionary War, Ashley was too old to participate militarily, but he was instrumental in developing the iron industry in nearby Salisbury, Connecticut for the war effort.

-In 1781, Elizabeth "Mum Bett" Freeman, a slave in the Ashley household, won her freedom under the new state constitution through a celebrated 1781 state court battle that marked the end of slavery in the state.
+In 1781, Elizabeth "Mum Bett" Freeman, a woman enslaved by the Ashley household, won her freedom under the new state constitution through a celebrated 1781 state court battle that marked the end of slavery in the state.